 It is a Canadian brand name with its primary products being electronic kitchen appliances.
 The name is mostly associated with pressure cookers.
 It is used for cooking and preparing food “under the pressure cooking method”.
 Basically, you end up cooking a particular food much faster as opposed to the regular stovetop method.

-One of the most popular model, and which we mainly used is this one – Instant Pot.
+One of the most popular models, and which we mainly used is this one – Instant Pot.

 Why cook ribs in the Instant Pot?